Operation Sky Shield: U.S. media reaction to Operation Sky Shield II

-On Wednesday, October 11, 1961 The Leader-Herald of Gloversville and Johnstown, N.Y. wrote a front-page article entitled "U.S. Air Defense to Test Muscle in Operation Sky Shield II."
-This article outlined the North American Air Defense System's (NORAD) plan to simulate missile-less mock war to test the North American's air defense systems for long-range bombers.
-The article outlined that the exercise was planned to take twelve hours beginning at 1 p.m. on Saturday, October 14 through 1 a.m.
-Sunday, October 15th.
+On Wednesday, October 11, 1961, the Leader-Herald of Gloversville and Johnstown, N.Y. wrote a front-page article entitled "U.S. Air Defense to Test Muscle in Operation Sky Shield II."
+This article outlined the North American Air Defense System's (NORAD) plan to simulate a missile-free mock war to test NORAD air defense systems for long-range bombers.
+The article outlined that the exercise was planned to take twelve hours beginning at 1 p.m. on Saturday, October 14, through 1 a.m.
+Sunday, October 15.
 The article continues to outline the exercise in great detail.
-The Leader-Herald states that the purpose of this exercise is to provide operational training for the entire North American Air Defense System program.
+The Leader-Herald stated that the purpose of this exercise was to provide operational training for the entire North American Air Defense System program.

-The beginning of this Sky Shield operation was to begin when a force of Strategic Air Command (SAC) B-47's and B-52's accompanied by a number of British bombers initiated contact with NORAD's systems.
+The beginning of this Sky Shield operation was to begin when a force of Strategic Air Command (SAC) B-47s and B-52s accompanied by a number of British bombers initiated contact with NORAD's systems.

-The defense system was said to consist of a NORAD fighter squadron composed of both U.S. and Royal Canadian Air Force.
+The defense system was said to consist of a NORAD fighter squadron composed from both the U.S. and Royal Canadian Air Forces.
 This squadron would consist of about 6,000 sorties consisting of F-102, F-106, and F-89 jets.

 The NORAD defense coordinator for this operation was General Laurence S. Kuter located in Colorado Springs.
 In addition, Lt.
 Gen Robert J. Wood would command the U.S. army air defense units in coordination with Kuter's plans.

 The total estimated number of military personnel and civilians was estimated to reach 150,000 with another 100,000 coordinated into rescue teams and maintenance staff on stand-by.